 Pericles didn’t live long enough to see his entire Acropolis vision come true, but temple builders and architects continued working until they completed the project.
 The southern and northern walls were rebuilt and some of the most iconic structures in the world were constructed such as:

-The Parthenon: An enormous Doric-style temple which remains the star attraction of the Acropolis.
+The Parthenon: An enormous Doric-style temple that remains the star attraction of the Acropolis.
 It featured ornate sculptures and housed a spectacular statue of the goddess Athena.

-The Propylaea: A monumental entryway to the Acropolis which included a central building and two wings, one of which was covered with elaborately painted panels.
+The Propylaea: A monumental entryway to the Acropolis that included a central building and two wings, one of which was covered with elaborately painted panels.